RahulK1729/MinimumSetCoverSolutionAttempts/README.md

 - **bnb**: Branch and Bound implementation
   - Exact algorithm approach
   - Includes pruning techniques and memoization for faster convergence

+- **Approx**: Approximation implementation
+  - Greedy approximation algorithm implementation
+  - Finds the "best" subset that contains the most elements that are not yet included
+  - Adds the "best" subset to the solution and continues until all elements are included

 - **data**: Test instances
   - Test cases of varying sizes (small, large)